 Cataract Surgeon in Fort Myers

 Cataract surgery today is precise, painless and safe.
-If you are looking for a highly qualified cataract surgeon in Fort Myers, Cape Coral, or elsewhere in Lee County, get in touch with Elmquist Eye Group today to schedule an evaluation with Dr. Sarah Eccles-Brown or Dr. Yasaira Rodriguez and get more information about cataract treatment.
+If you are looking for a highly qualified cataract surgeon in Fort Myers, Cape Coral, or elsewhere in Lee County, get in touch with Elmquist Eye Group today to schedule an evaluation with Dr. Yasaira Rodriguez to get more information about cataract treatment.

-Both surgeons are board certified by the American Board of Ophthalmology and a fellows of the American Academy of Ophthalmology, specializing in general ophthalmology and cataract surgery.
+Dr. Rodriguez is board certified by the American Board of Ophthalmology and a fellow of the American Academy of Ophthalmology, specializing in general ophthalmology and cataract surgery.